dantogno/unity-scripting-upgrade/Documentation/unity-scripting-uprade.md

 * Only use the `async void` return type for functions that fire off async functions from traditional synchronous code.
 Such functions cannot themselves be awaited and should not have the "Async" suffix in their names.
 * Unity uses the UnitySynchronizationContext to ensure async functions run on the main thread by default.
 The Unity API is not accessible outside of the main thread.
 * It is possible to run tasks on background threads with methods like [`Task.Run`](https://msdn.microsoft.com/library/hh195051.aspx) and [`Task.ConfigureAwait(false)`](https://msdn.microsoft.com/library/system.threading.tasks.task.configureawait.aspx).
 This is useful for offloading expensive operations from the main thread to enhance performance, but can lead to difficult to debug problems, and the Unity API is not accessible.
+* Tasks that use threads are not supported on Unity WebGL builds.

 #### Differences between coroutines and TAP